Filters

 Production forecasting is essential for your supply chain because it helps improve efficiency at every stage.
 Also, it helps prevent situations that lead to lesser sales and reduced profitability.
 Furthermore, it allows you to get a consistent cash flow and offer your customers compatible products.

-Types of Production Forecasting
+Types of Forecasting in Production Planning and Control

 There are three main types of production forecasting.
 These include qualitative forecasting, time series analysis, and causal modeling.
 Let’s have a look at what they are –